-We invite interested students, scientists and educators to inquire regarding opportunities for independent research projects and participation in Pro Eco Azuero programs.
+We invite interested students, scientists and educators to inquire regarding opportunities for independent research projects and participation in Azuero Eco Foundation programs.

-For those individual volunteers, interns, and students interested in pursuing an independent research project with AEP, it is preferable that you have:
+For those individual volunteers, interns, and students interested in pursuing an independent research project with the Azuero Eco Foundation, it is preferable that you have:

 - An ability to converse in Spanish